 He took the time to explain that Jesus had asked him to deposit God's seed of love into me so that I could know the fullness of life in God.
-None of that made any sense to me at all.
-Finally, after promising that I would tell no one, he allowed my departure.
+None of what he said made any sense to me at all.
+Finally, after promising I would not tell anyone, he allowed my departure.
 So, very traumatized, frightened, disoriented and confused, I left as soon as possible with my emotions, innocence, thoughts and beliefs shredded into tiny, little pieces like confetti, blowing in the wind.

 I struggled through the first year of college unable to concentrate on my studies, unable to focus on my future, unable to make any long term plans.
-In January 1970, Jim, my ever so handsome fiancé brought a dozen long-stemmed red roses to celebrate my 19th birthday.
+In January 1970, Jim, my ever so handsome fiance' brought a dozen long-stemmed red roses to celebrate my 19th birthday.
 I knew I would never be able to marry him, as he was a student at Puget Sound College of the Bible studying to be a pastor.
-Although I knew that he would understand…I just couldn’t get the word rape across my lips to tell him what happened.
-After he went back to school, I wrote him a letter fabricating a story that I had met someone else on a camping trip and was breaking our engagement…I was so terribly sorry.
+Although I knew he would understand…I just couldn’t get the word rape across my lips to tell him what happened.
+It was as though the scars of the trauma and violence strangled the words, wrapped around my vocal cords.
+After Jim went back to school, I wrote him a letter fabricating a story that I had met someone else on a camping trip and was breaking our engagement…I was so terribly sorry.

 Later that summer I contacted Pacific University informing them that I was giving up my four-year grants and scholarships...No, I really can't explain why.
 At this time in history, America's legal system held no consequence for this type of violence.
 The abused were threatened to remain silent.
 The consequence of speaking the truth resulted in much greater abuse...often death.
 As the Sounds of Silence season lifted from America…fifteen years slipped by before I could actually say the word rape out loud; and perhaps the freedom came because the one who came against me died after suffering for twelve years with bone marrow cancer.
 It is not that I wished him dead, I only hoped he would stop hurting teenage girls as I knew I was not the first one, yet prayed I was the last.

 Almost thirty years later, in the summer of 1999, I met an evangelist at a tent revival meeting in Sherwood, Oregon as only the LORD could order the timing.
-Apparently Robin Hood is still in Sherwood reclaiming the King's wealth for the spiritually poor.
-The Holy Spirit gave me a vision of a Lion of Judah Glory Ring for this Messianic Jew Evangelist, which I began at that time.
+Apparently, Robin Hood is still in Sherwood reclaiming the King's wealth for the spiritually poor.
+The Holy Spirit gave me a vision of a Lion of Judah Prophetic Worship Glory Ring for this Messianic Jew Evangelist, which I began at that time.
 It was a new pattern from the LORD, which meant bringing what I saw in the Spirit to the earth's realm with only the Holy Spirit’s instructions.
 After I began working on the Prophetic Worship Glory Ring, I learned that the evangelist and his wife lived in Centralia, Washington.
-It was more than evident that GOD had a very specific purpose.
-I believe that the LORD wanted me to give an expression of HIS Glory into the city (the territory) where I was violated, to learn to fully possess that JESUS habit of blessing those that persecute me.
+It was more than evident GOD had a very, specific purpose.
+I believe the LORD wanted me to give an expression of HIS Glory into the city and State where I was violated, to learn to fully possess the habit of blessing those that persecute me.

-The pivotal turn for me in healing was in July 1995 when Carl, a true Christian brother and friend, one the LORD GOD had sent to mentor me, quoted Romans 11:29, “for the gifts and calling of GOD are irrevocable.”
+The pivotal turn for me in healing was in July 1995 when Carl, a true Christian brother and friend, one the LORD GOD sent to mentor me, quoted Romans 11:29, “for the gifts and calling of GOD are irrevocable.”
 Then he took the time to pray with me for the restoration and freedom that I so desperately needed.
-The Holy Spirit revealed to me that for twenty-five years I had believed a very effective lie of satan ... that because I had been raped I couldn't be married to anyone in ministry, let alone be in ministry.
+The Holy Spirit revealed to me that for twenty-five years I had believed a very effective lie of satan ... that because I had been raped, I could not be married to anyone in ministry, let alone be in ministry.
 It is amazing and tragic that one believed lie, a simple collection of a handful of words, a few letters arranged in a specific order, had the power to devastate a life.
 God never changed HIS mind about who HE created me to be...not for a moment.
-When I graduated from Northwest Christian College in Eugene, Oregon in 1994 (without the full four-year scholarships and grants), our Class Scripture was: "For I know the plans that I have for you, declares the LORD, plans for welfare and not for calamity to give you a future and a hope" (Jeremiah 29:11).
+When I graduated from Northwest Christian College in Eugene, Oregon in 1994, without the full four-year scholarships and grants, our Class Scripture was: "For I know the plans that I have for you, declares the LORD, plans for welfare and not for calamity to give you a future and a hope" (Jeremiah 29:11).

-The LORD's timing was the key that released me into this ministry.
+The LORD's timing was the key releasing me into this ministry.
 Each time I have made a Prophetic Worship Glory Ring, HIS hands come over mine and HIS vision, design, purpose and message are imprinted into my spirit.
 HIS radiant, glorious presence continues to transform my life.
-Learning through the process of ministry over the last ten years, HE has taught me that our identity is not in what we do: career, hobbies, sports, exercise, community activities or what we wear: clothing, shoes, labels, jewelry, make-up, hair color or in our relationships: mom, sister, aunt, pastor, friend, grandma, teacher, mentor, mother-in-law, great-aunt or in modes of transportation: plane, leer jet, car, SUV, Hummer, Corvette, truck, bus, train, tricycle, bicycle or in the places we go: restaurants, church, retail stores, coffee shops, hotels or where we live: homeless shelter, garage, apartment, duplex, house, camp trailer, mansion or our education: high school, college, graduate work or our history: abuse, divorce, drugs, alcohol, imprisonment, unemployment, abandonment, failure, injuries.
-Our identity is in Jesus Christ, also known as Yeshua, Our Messiah.
+Learning through the process of ministry during the ever changing seasons of life.
+HE has taught me that our true identity is not in what we do: career, hobbies, sports, exercise, community activities or what we wear: clothing, shoes, labels, jewelry, make-up, hair color or in our relationships: mom, sister, aunt, pastor, friend, grandma, teacher, mentor, mother-in-law, great-aunt or in modes of transportation: plane, leer jet, car, Sports Utility Vehicle, Hummer, Corvette, truck, bus, train, tricycle, bicycle or in the places we go: restaurants, church, retail stores, coffee shops, hotels or where we live: homeless shelter, garage, apartment, duplex, house, camp trailer, mansion or our education: high school, college, graduate work or our history: abuse, divorce, drugs, alcohol, imprisonment, unemployment, abandonment, failure, injuries.
+Our true, eternal identity is in only in YESHUA, Our Messiah.
 It is about HIM, not us.
-Our face reflects HIS face!
+As our face reflects HIS face!

 Perception is one essential key.
-Recently while my grandchildren were visiting, Sarah Joy (age 2) noticed something on the carpet.
+Recently while my grandchildren were visiting, beautiful Sarah Joy, age 2, noticed something on the carpet.
 She pointed and proclaimed loudly, "Poop!
 Look Grandma!
 Poop!"
-Realizing that it is not what she is proclaiming, I scooped up the little brown piece of wood carving from a Mexican village and hold it in my hands for Sarah to look at.
-"No, honey, it isn't poop, it is a little wood carving.
+Realizing that it is not what she is proclaiming, I scooped up the little brown piece of wood carving from a Mexican village and held it in my hands for Sarah to look at.
+"No, honey, it is not poop, it is a little wood carving.
 Come Look!"
 She looks at me in complete disbelief, with hands on her hips and proclaims, "No!
 Grandma it is poop!"
 Finally, I convinced her to hold it and look at the tiny village hand carved on the piece of wood, less than one inch in diameter.

 A girlfriend found Jim on a computer search in July 2007.
 At the encouragement of the Holy Spirit, I sent him a holiday card in December 2007.
 Exactly 42 years from our first meeting on December 31, 1965…Jim sent a card in response my holiday card.
 On January 5, 2008 – Jim and I met for the first time in many decades and I was given the opportunity to tell him the truth and to ask forgiveness for hiding behind the shame of it all, for fabricating a story…because I believe the truth makes a difference.
 His response was exactly what I thought it would have been 38 years earlier, he was kind and forgiving…his character had not changed.
 The grace of GOD is without comprehension.